webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

 - Critique falls under the exceptions category for “fair-use” copyrighted material
 - **Industry Standard 5 9’s 99.999% uptime**.
-- New dependencies is a potential emergent business impact analysis (BIA) concern
 - Secure Logical Framework is a part of the operating requirements.
 - Initial training is a security training delivery category
 - and continuous monitoring of cloud products and services.